fallible-algebra/bevy_typst_textures/README.md

 ## Cargo Features

-All these features are pass-through features to `typst-as-lib` features, except for `packages` which is both a passthrough *and* enables package fetching for all typst templates you load.
+All these features are pass-through features to `typst-as-lib` features.

 - `packages`: Enable access to Universe packages.
 Package fetching is blocking, doesn't work on web, and relies on you also enabling one of the following:
     - `typst-resolve-ureq`: Use `ureq` to resolve packages.